amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        be synthesised.
 See detailed comments below.
 (This defect does not prevent it from being a good paper.)

-We responded to the key points in this comment (the benchmark suite and judging correctness) "above the fold" at the top of this response.
+We responded to issues on judging correctness "above the fold" at the top of this response.

+We chose our benchmarks from the FlashFill paper because the 238 tasks are, unfortunately, not publicly available.
+In general, our benchmark suite goes beyond the level of difficulty required for data cleaning.
+Many real-life file format descriptors involve large numbers of disjunctions and nested iterations, which FlashFill is either bad at (for disjunctions) or cannot handle at all (nested iterations).

+A more thorough comparison to FlashFill is present in the previous Synthesizing Bijective Lenses paper.

 All benchmarks were performed on a 2.5 GHz Intel Core i7 processor with 16 GB of 1600 MHz DDR3 running macOS High Sierra.